HaraldoAlbergaria/flickr-tasks/README.md

 - **best_lens**: Inside directory 'best_lens' create a link (or copy) to the file __api_credentials.py__.
 There is one additional file necessary to run the script:
     - **data.py**: Include here the camera maker, system and the list of lenses, following the instruction inside the file.
+    - **config.py**: Include here the user id, photoset id and the privacy filter.
+If no photoset id is provided the script will get photos from the entire user's photostream.

     _**IMPORTANT NOTICE:** The progress and the selected lens will be shown directly on the terminal, so the script must not be run in background.
 It will also be generated a report file with the score of each lens and an indication of the selected one._